bzed/whisper-to-graphite/README.md

     	Hostname/IP of the graphite server (default "127.0.0.1") -port int
     	graphite Port (default 2003)
-  -protocol string
+  -pps int
+    	Number of maximum points per second to send (0 means rate limiter is disabled) -protocol string
     	Protocol to use to transfer graphite data (tcp/udp/nop) (default "tcp") -workers int
     	Workers to run in parallel (default 5)

 ```

 Assuming you don't want to use this as testcase for your IO subsystem,